iainrb/oicr_vcf/README.md

 - `sample`: The sample name.
 - `snps`: Count of each SNP in the input.
 Indexed by [reference_base] -> [alternate base].
 - `ti-tv`: The transition-transversion ratio.
 - `variant_count`: Total number of variants found, including SNPs, insertions, deletions, and structural variants.
-(A heterozygous SNP counts as only one variant.)
 - `indel_count`: Number of insertions and deletions found.
 - `sv_count`: Number of structural variants found.